rmosolgo/graphql-ruby/guides/schema/lazy_execution.md

 ---
 layout: guide
-title: Schema — Lazy Execution
+title: Lazy Execution
+section: Schema
+desc: Resolve functions can return "unfinished" results.
+GraphQL will defer finishing them until other fields have been resolved.
 ---

 With lazy execution, you can optimize access to external services (such as databases) by making batched calls.
 Building a lazy loader has three steps: